isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 # Non-IID Scripts

-TODO
+The Non-IID scripts contain experiments in a federated setting (with clients collaboratively training a joint model).

 ## Cluster setup

 Local experiments are those computed by each client independently.
-Federated experiments are those computed jointly in a federated setting.
-The experiments are assumed to be conducted on a cluster, connected to the local computer via SSH.
+Federated experiments are those computed using Federated Averaging.
+The experiments are assumed to be conducted on a cluster, connected to the user device via SSH.

-Check out `ic_cluster_setup.md` for details on how to set up an IC cluster from scratch.
+Check out `ic_cluster_setup.md` for details on setting up the IC cluster running Ubuntu 20.04 from scratch.

 ## Python environments

 The experiments (local and federated) use different Python environments.
 Both can be run either on CPU or GPU.

-To make sure python `venv` is installed, run: `sudo apt install python3-venv`
+To create the necessary Python virtual envirnments, make sure `python3-venv` is installed.

 Side note: If you want to kill all running jupyter notebooks, run: `pkill jupyter`

 ### Local

 Check Python version with `python3 -V`.
-It must be version greater than 3.6.X.
-If not, see [here](https://unix.stackexchange.com/questions/410579/change-the-python3-default-version-in-ubuntu).
+It must be version greater or equal 3.6.X.

 Run the script to install the local virtual environment on the server: `./local_experiments/install_local_env.sh`.
 It will install the environment and launch `jupyter notebook` in the background on port 8890.

-To connect with the notebook on your own computer, open an SSH bridge like this: `ssh -N -f -L localhost:{LOCAL_PORT}:localhost:8890 {server_user}@{server_address}`.
+To connect with the notebook from your device, open an SSH bridge running: `ssh -N -f -L localhost:{LOCAL_PORT}:localhost:8890 {server_user}@{server_address}`.
 Then go to `localhost:{LOCAL_PORT}` on your browser.

 Requirements installed by the script: `pip, wheel, jupyterlab, ipywidgets, numpy, talos, pandas, matplotlib, tensorflow_datasets, tensorflow_federated==0.18.0`